devrieda/guts/README.md

 ## Guts

-The Guts gem allows you to parse out content and metadata from a news article.
+The Guts gem allows you to extract content and metadata from a given news article in HTML.

 _This gem is in an extremely experimental state right now_